Harold L. Washington

 --October 4, 2014

-6K VOTER REGISTRATION call to action walk through the neighborhood where Harold Washington lived and worked, passing sites significant to him, and ending on the steps of historic Bethel church.
+6K VOTER REGISTRATION route walks through the neighborhood where Harold Washington lived and worked and passes sites significant to him.

 -1%2010-31-2021.jpg)